David Bagley Assistant Vice President for Student Affairs

 Senior Staff Specialist

 Felicia joined the Center for Campus Life in November 2015.
-As the Senior Staff Specialist in the main Campus Life Office, a few of Felicia's responsibilities include coordinating the logistics of major Campus Life events, supervising student staff assistants, and providing administrative support for the Center for Campus Life.
+As the Senior Staff Specialist in the main Campus Life Office, a few of Felicia's responsibilities include coordinating the logistics of major Campus Life events, supervising student staff assistants, and providing administrative support for the Center for Campus Life and Student Government.

 Felicia has 10 years of experience supporting children, adolescents, and adults, who have been impacted by trauma including mental health concerns, addictions, sexual abuse, and family violence.
 Prior to joining the CCL team, Felicia worked in the non-profit sector for eight years as an advocate and parent educator for families engaged in the foster care system and families impacted by intimate partner abuse and sexual abuse.